PaddlePaddle/models/fluid/PaddleCV/image_classification/README_ngraph.md

 # How to build PaddlePaddle framework with NGraph engine
 In order to build the PaddlePaddle + nGraph engine and run proper scripti,  follow up a few steps:
 1. Install PaddlePaddle project
-2. download pre-trained model data
-3. set env exports for nGraph and OMP
+2. set env exports for nGraph and OMP
-5. run the inference/training script
+3. run the inference/training script

 Curently supported models:
 * ResNet50 (inference and training).